 Kearney’s research and development interests are in the area of technology-enhanced learning in K-12 and teacher education contexts.
 His work focuses on two areas:

-- Pedagogical practices with new and emerging learning technologies;
+- Innovative pedagogical practices with new and emerging learning technologies;

 - Development and use of technology-enhanced learning designs.